pelotech/drone-helm3/README.md

 The setting names for drone-helm3 are backwards-compatible with those for drone-helm, so the only mandatory step is to update the `image` clause so that drone uses the new plugin.

+There are some recommended changes, though:

+* If your `service_account` is currently `tiller`, change it to a service account with more restricted permissions.
+    * If possible, remove the tiller account entirely, since its superuser status presents a security risk.
-There are several settings that no longer have any effect:
+* Remove outdated settings that have no effect in drone-helm3:

 * `purge` -- this is the default behavior in Helm 3
 * `recreate_pods`